jju/stubbl/seasons/gcx/week03.md

 **The Gore Farmers pulled off the win to bring the standings tighter, despite an excellent bit of gamesmanship by the Wyrms.
 Kelemann's TD at the end of the first half is an exquisite bit of work that deserves to be replayed over and over.
 GF 4 - OW 1** #recap

-Humbert tried to win the game all by himself but couldn't stop the Arborists.
+Humbert tried to win the game all by himself but couldn't stop the Arboreal Menace.
 AR 4 - RE 2

 The Dynamo established themselves early on defence and despite muffing one possible TD that could have opened the match up even wider, they didn't panic and didn't rely solely on Sabah.
 KD 4 - IC 1